sonocotta/raspberry-media-center/README.md

 Believe it or not, all the device tree definitions, kernel drivers, and dependency packages are already in place.

 Sure, compared to the ESP32 platform, it is not as lightweight.
-It requires more power, it takes some time to boot.
+It requires more power, and it takes some time to boot.
 But when it comes to rapid development, there is nothing like the Raspberry Pi.

-## Raspberry Pi HiFi Media Center and Hats
+## Raspberry Pi HiFi Hats and Media Center

 ![DSC_0727](https://github.com/sonocotta/raspberry-media-center/assets/5459747/029e5175-1ee1-4876-8ba3-91d49730c29f)